-The ⊙radiel and the ⊙radielic turn out to be useful modifiers which can neatly transform units of linear mechanics into units of rotational mechanics.
+The ©radiel and the ©radielic turn out to be useful modifiers which can neatly transform units of linear mechanics into units of rotational mechanics.

 The squares of these will also prove useful.
-The square of the \boxdot radiel is the \boxdot squaradiel, abbreviated \boxdot s $d\ell$:
+The square of the \bigcirc radiel is the \bigcirc squaradiel, abbreviated \bigcirc $sd\ell$: